sample-usr/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 > Fyodor says that Kirillov the innkeeper lives for his belly.
 That is clear and reasonable.
 None of us, as reasonable beings, can live otherwise than for our belly.
 And suddenly the same Fyodor says it's bad to live for the belly and that one should live for the truth, for God, and I understand him from a hint!
 And I and millions of people who lived ages ago and are living now, muzhiks, the poor in spirit, and the wise men who have thought and written about it, saying the same thing in their vague language - we're all agreed on this one thing; what we should live for and what is good.
 I and all people have only one firm, unquestionable and clear knowledge, and this knowledge cannot be explained by reason - it is outside it, and has no causes, and can have no consequences

-The elusive truth that had been breeding in his consciousness, the hint he finally grasped in its fullness.
-What he discovers is that understanding has very little to do with reason, and often the most profound truths transcend rational inquiry entirely.
+The elusive truth that had been breeding in his consciousness, the hint he finally grasped in its fullness, is that understanding has very little to do with reason, and often the most profound truths transcend rational inquiry entirely.

 > This new feeling hasn't changed me, hasn't made me happy or suddenly enlightened, as 1 dreamed ... but my life now, my whole life, regardless of all that may happen to me, every minute of it, is not only not meaningless, as it was before, but has the unquestionable meaning of the good which it is in my power to put into it!